primitz/hello-world/README.md

 The first one

 That's my first project, I'm trying to understand these nem concepts.
-If you have anything that could help me, don't hesitate.
+If you have anything that could help me, don't hesitate, let me know.